 “To buy this place, of course.
 What do I need it for, anyway?
 I might as well do some traveling before I die.”

-It never occurred to Esperanza to settle down somewhere.
+It never occurred to Esperanza to put down roots somewhere.
 Maybe it was time.
 She could have her own shop and make a good living for herself.
 Though she’d never have children of her own, maybe someday she could adopt a child.
 And why not do it all here, in Barra de Navidad?

-She walked around town with a basketful of chocolates, but found that people seemed to avoid her.
+She walked around town with a basketful of chocolates but found that people seemed to avoid her.
 On her first attempt, she wasn’t even successful at getting eye contact with anyone.
 That night at supper, she confided in Doña Luz.